 Blue False Indigo Attracts

 Host plant to: Black-spotted Prominent moth, Henry’s Elfin moth (Callophrys henrici), Hoary Edge moth (Achalarus lyciades), Silver-spotted Skipper (Epargyreus clarus) Wild Indigo Duskywing (Erynnis baptisiae)

 Growing Blue False Indigo

 Growing Tips: Collected seeds from plants growing in a native setting have an extremely low germination rate due to predation by weevils.
 The pods should be treated for insects before bringing them into a greenhouse or the seeds sorted prior to bringing them inside.
 If these precautions are not taken it is likely several dozen weevils will immediately escape when the pod is opened.

 Like many other legumes it has a hard seed coat.
 The seeds must be scarified if germination is to occur within an artificial setting.
 Also, studies involving stratification and soaking the seeds a full day prior to planting show more success than scarification alone.
 The seeds normally germinate when the soil temperature nears 50 degrees Fahrenheit.
 After seedlings emerge they can be divided and further propagated.

 Once it has become established blue wild indigo will remain healthy for several years.
 It is easy to maintain.

-Blue wild indigo is unlikely to become weedy or invasive in most regions or habitats and rarely displaces other plants.
+Blue False Indigo is unlikely to become weedy or invasive in most regions or habitats and rarely displaces other plants.